Interface and DNS Configuration¶

 Uncheck Enable DNSSEC Support

 DNS Servers and Static Routes¶

-When using the DNS Forwarder or the DNS Resolver in forwarding mode, pfSense uses its routing table to reach the configured DNS servers.
+When using the DNS Forwarder or the DNS Resolver in forwarding mode, the firewall uses its routing table to reach the configured DNS servers.
 This means without any static routes configured, it will only use the primary WAN connection to reach DNS servers.
-Gateways must be selected for each DNS server defined on the firewall so pfSense will use the correct WAN interface to reach that DNS server.
+Gateways must be selected for each DNS server defined on the firewall to use the correct WAN interface to reach that DNS server.
 DNS servers that come from dynamic gateways are automatically routed back out the proper path.
 At least one gateway from each WAN should be selected where possible.

 To configure the DNS server gateways: